Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Denial of service attacks

-Where a computer sends loads of requests to a server to overwhelm it.
+When a computer sends loads of requests to a server in order to overwhelm it.
 The server will become overwhelmed and legitimate requests will no longer work.

 Multiple computers doing this concurrently is called a distributed denial of service attack, or DDoS.
-They usually only last a few seconds but send tens of millions of requests.
+They usually only last a few seconds but send tens of millions of requests, enough to overwhelm and take down entire networks or companies.

 ### Data interception and theft

 Data interception is when data is intercepted while being transferred, using a special software called a 'packet sniffer'.
 It can identify what packets are doing and their destination across the Internet or in a network.
 They are usually difficult to detect, as the data still reaches its intended destination.
 The information gathered is sent back to a server where it can be seen by malicious entities.
+Another name is a "man-in-the-middle" attack.

 ### SQL injection